-2. To identify patients’ and prescribers’ characteristics that may influence the prescription of ranitidine, nizatidine, famotidine and cimetidine in Canada.
+2. To identify patient characteristics associated with the prescription of ranitidine, nizatidine, famotidine and cimetidine in Canada.

 For more information, contact: Autumn Neville, Research Coordinator. [email protected]